xpack/web-jekyll/pages/index.md

 exactly the same format as **npm packages**, and can be stored in the same repositories.

-By **multi-version** it is understood not only that packages can have multiple versions, but they **can be installed in parallel**, each project having its own set of dependencies, thus upgrading the system no longer impacts the project.
+By design the xPacks tools are **multi-version**, which means not only that packages can have multiple versions, but they **can be installed in parallel**, each project/configuration having its own set of dependencies, thus upgrading the system no longer impacts the project.

-{% include note.html content="Most of the tools are generic and do not mandate the use of a package manager; the binary xPacks are plain archives that can be extracted manually; the source xPacks can be linked to projects as Git submodules, etc; they all can be used in traditional environments too, just that it is much more work to do." %}
+{% include note.html content="Most of the tools are generic and do not mandate the use of a package manager; the binary xPacks are plain archives that can be extracted manually; the source xPacks can be linked to projects as Git submodules, etc; they all can be used in traditional environments too, just that it requires much more work." %}

 Although the focus is on **C/C++**, most of the tools are language agnostic and can be used with other programming languages as well.